SJTU-ECTL/VECBEE/README.md

 sh configure.sh
 ```
 It will automatically clone `ABC` to `./abc/`,
-compile it into a shared library,
+compile it and generate a static library.
-and put the library file into the system path `/usr/lib/`.

 ### Build Circuit
 To generate a executable program, just use: